eirrgang/gmxapi_graph_0_2/docs/samples.rst

 Illustrate the implementation of the command line wrapper.

-The *gmxapi* Python package contains a helper :py:func:`gmxapi.commandline_operation` that was implemented in terms of more strictly defined operations.
+The :py:mod:`gmxapi` Python package contains a helper :py:func:`gmxapi.commandline_operation` that was implemented in terms of more strictly defined operations.
 The :py:func:`gmxapi.commandline.cli` operation is aware only of an arbitrarily long array of command line arguments.
 The wrapper script constructs the